-Gorleston Partnership is part of Bupa Dental Care, a group dental provider.
-The practice provides both NHS and private dental care and treatment for adults and children.
-In addition to general dentistry, the practice offers dental implant treatments and sedation for patients.
+The practice is part of Colosseum Dental UK, a group dental provider that provides both NHS and private dental care and treatment for adults and children.

-The practice has made reasonable adjustments to support patients with mobility requirements including portable ramp access and a ground floor surgery, however it does not have a fully accessible toilet.
+The practice has made reasonable adjustments to support patients with mobility requirements including ramp access and ground floor surgeries.
+However, it does not have a fully accessible toilet.

-The dental team includes 6 dentists, 11 dental nurses, a dental hygienist, a dental therapist, a practice manager and four receptionists.
-The practice has 3 treatment rooms.
+The dental team includes 2 dentists, 2 dental nurses, a dental hygienist, a practice manager and a receptionist.
+The practice has 4 treatment rooms, only 2 of which were in use at the time of our inspection.

-During the inspection we spoke with 3 clinicians, the practice manager, 2 nurses and a receptionist.
+During the inspection we spoke with a clinical quality manager, a dentist, a nurse and a receptionist.
 We looked at practice policies, procedures and other records to assess how the service is managed.